open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

 ![Jaeger trace](images/Jaeger.jpeg)

-Granted, this is a Jaeger trace, but it was generated by a trace pipeline within the collector, therefore you can use it to learn a few things about the OTel trace data model :
+Granted, this is a Jaeger trace, but it was generated by a trace pipeline within the Collector, therefore you can use it to learn a few things about the OTel trace data model :

 - A trace is made of one or multiple spans structured within a hierarchy to represent dependencies.
 - The spans can represent operations within a service and/or across services.